 It occurs at the time of injury or operation.

 Reactionary hemorrhage may follow primary hemorrhage within 24 hours (usually 4—6 hours) and is mainly due to rolling (‘slipping’) of a ligature, dislodgement of a clot or cessation of reflex vasospasm.

 Secondary hemorrhage occurs after 7—14 days, and is due to infection and sloughing.
 The pressure of a drainage tube, a fragment of bone, a ligature in an infected area or cancer.

 Depending on their Presentation

 - Hemoptysis – coughing up blood from the lungs

-- Hematochezia – rectal blood
+- Hematochezia – Loss of fresh blood through rectum

 - Hematuria – blood in the urine from urinary bleeding